-On April 21, 2020, the AVMA emailed a link to an original article published on April 20, 2020, by the Center for Infectious Disease Research and Policy (CIDRAP) examining the presence of multidrug-resistant (MDR) pathogens within raw meat-based diets (RMBD).
-Within this article, the CIDRAP cites three separate studies, all of which are abstracts – not peer-reviewed papers.
+On April 21, 2020, the AVMA emailed a link to an original article published on April 20, 2020, by the Center for Infectious Disease Research and Policy (CIDRAP) examining the presence of multidrug-resistant (MDR) pathogens within raw meat-based diets (RMBD) for dogs.
+Within this article, the CIDRAP cites three separate abstracts of studies – not peer-reviewed papers.
 Two of which actually have no direct link to the feeding of RMBDs and pathogens.
-Like many other articles both peer-reviewed and opinion pieces, this article preys upon the fears of pet owners and the public by claiming potential for pathogen transmission from RMBDs to humans or pets who consume RMBDs to humans.
+Like many other articles both peer-reviewed and opinion pieces, this article preys upon the fears of pet owners and the public by claiming the potential for pathogen transmission from RMBDs to humans or pets who consume RMBDs to humans.
 Unfortunately, CIDRAP and AVMA fail to put the entire situation into perspective, which I’ll discuss later on.

 The AVMA introduces the CIDRAP article with a short paragraph, clearly showing the AVMA did not validate the sources within the article, before sending it to the veterinary community.
 This is unfortunate considering so many within the veterinary community hold this organization in high regard and trust them to promote and distribute true science-based literature to be used within the practice of veterinary medicine.
 However, as evidenced multiple times in the recent past this is just par for the course, (grain-free pet foods and DCM sound familiar?).

 Let’s take a look at the CIDRAP article: